Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 Source: metronome.com

-Metronome, now part of Stripe, is a high-volume metered billing and rating engine designed for product-led and sales-led companies.
+Metronome is a high-volume metered billing and rating engine designed for product-led and sales-led companies.

 It handles real-time metering, pricing logic, invoice generation, and reporting inside a centralized billing platform.

-Engineering teams use Metronome for complex pricing structures such as credits, tiered usage, and custom enterprise contracts.
+Engineering teams use Metronome for complex pricing structures, such as credits, tiered usage, and custom enterprise contracts.
 Finance teams rely on detailed analytics and revenue reporting to monitor costs and customer value as usage grows.

 Metronome is suited for companies with large event volumes and sophisticated billing operations.
 Pricing updates and contract changes can be managed centrally without rebuilding core billing calculations.